 A coloring of the minimal height configuration is shown in Fig.~\ref{fig:Mintiling} (here the height in the bulk alternate between 0 and 1).
-A coloring of the maximal height configuration depicted in Fig.~\ref{fig:Maxtiling}.
-The notion of height can be interpreted as the distance to the (1,1,1)-plane amplified by a factor of $\sqrt{3}$, if we view the tiling as a 3D pile of unit cubes, taking lozenges in three orientation as facets projected to the x-y, y-z, and z-x plane respectively.
+A coloring of the maximal height configuration is depicted in Fig.~\ref{fig:Maxtiling}.
+The notion of height can be interpreted as the distance to the (1,1,1)-plane amplified by a factor of $\sqrt{3}$, if we view the tiling as a 3D pile of unit cubes, taking lozenges in three different orientation as facets projected to the x-y, y-z, and z-x plane respectively.

-Tracing each of the lines in Figs.~\ref{fig:Mintiling} and \ref{fig:Maxtiling}, we see a natural Dyck path (Fig.~\ref{fig:Maxtiling}(b)), a path of up/down moves that starts and ends at the same height and never goes below the initial height.
-While each dimer covering can have arbitrary coloring along such a path, we introduce a Hamiltonian whose ground state only allows $s-$coloring that correspond to the a proper coloring as in the Motzkin and Fredkin spin chains.
-These correlated colors will be responsible for the entanglement in the system.
+Tracing each of the lines in Figs.~\ref{fig:Mintiling} and \ref{fig:Maxtiling} within a plane perpendicular to the $x-, y-$ or $z-$axes, we see a Dyck path (Fig.~\ref{fig:Maxtiling}(b)), a path of up/down moves that starts and ends at the same height and never goes below the initial height.
+While each dimer covering can have arbitrary coloring along such a path, we introduce a Hamiltonian that enforces the ground state to have only $s-$coloring that correspond to a proper coloring as in the Motzkin and Fredkin spin chains.
+These correlated color degrees of freedom will be the main source of entanglement in the system.

-We now construct a Hamiltonian whose ground state is a weighted superposition of such tessellations, with proper coloring.
-The dynamics that takes one tiling configuration to another locally different one is introduced with local interactions relating the eight pairs of configurations in \eqref{eq:FredkinMs}, reminiscent of the Fredkin chain, and diagonal boundary terms that penalized configurations with height below 0 right inside the boundary.
+We now construct a Hamiltonian the ground state of which is a weighted superposition of such tessellations, with proper coloring.
+The dynamics that takes one tiling configuration to another locally different one is introduced with local interactions relating the eight pairs of configurations in \eqref{eq:FredkinMs}, reminiscent of the Fredkin chain, and diagonal boundary terms that penalize configurations with height below 0 right inside the boundary.
 The latter takes the form

 where $c$ denotes the color of the line attached to the boundary, and we used dashed line to denote the boundary of the lattice and the shaded triangle to denote the interior side of the boundary.
 The interaction appears in the Hamiltonian as projection operators requiring the ground state to have weighted superposition of these pairs, given by